-To view the private loan programs at ELMSELECT please click here.
+View the private loan programs at ELMSELECT.

 Due the enactment of new regulations (Title X - Private Student Loan Transparency and Improvement Act of 2008), a student applying for a private educational loan is required to complete the Private Loan Self Certification Form This form must be submitted directly to the lender.
 To complete this form, information regarding FAU cost of attendance must be provided.
-Information regarding the total cost of attendance at FAU can be found here.

 A University monetary advance available to degree-seeking students enrolled at least half-time at FAU for assistance with purchasing textbooks, emergency funds relating to educational expenses and unanticipated living expenses until the disbursement of financial aid.
 Keep in mind that the Short Term Advance is NOT a source to assist with paying your tuition and other related fees.